Smart3DLiDAR/SfQSM/README.md

 Result : This folder contains the modeling results of the test data.

-plotting : This folder contains the basic function codes of visualization from TreeQSM (https://github.com/InverseTampere/TreeQSM).
+plotting : This folder contains the basic function codes of visualization from TreeQSM.

 The SfQSM is written in Matlab R2022b.